11 Apr How to Read a Fertilizer Label

 As you can see, once you understand how to read a fertilizer label, there is a lot that goes into selecting the correct fertilizer and applying it at the correct rate on your lawn.
 Sod U recommends Lawnifi because it is simple, effective, earth-friendly and it takes all the guesswork and math out of the picture.

-Lawnifi is Simple: Attach Lawnifi to your hose and walk at a normal pace, spraying in overlapping rows.
-Using Lawnifi saves time and headache over granular fertilizers that require spreaders, watering, cleanup, and math.
+Lawnifi is Simple: Attach liquid Lawnifi bottles to your hose and walk at a normal pace, spraying in overlapping rows or apply Lawnifi Foundation, the granular formation, with a broadcast or drop spreader.
 Spraying a liquid fertilizer allows the formulation to be applied at uniform amounts delivered in a consistent method that’s distributed in all locations across your lawn equally.
-Check out how simple Lawnifi is in the video below.
+Lawnifi Foundation, on the other hand, can be applied every three months, which reduces the amount of time spent applying granular fertilizer applications.

 Lawnifi is Earth Friendly: Lawnifi delivers better results while applying less product.
 By using less product, Lawnifi is less harmful to the environment and safe for kids and pets.
 Carbon in Lawnifi is a food source for microbes and enhances their health.
 Microbes produce nitrogen when they process carbon.
 Natural nitrogen in the soil means less product is needed for great results.

 Lawnifi offers three seasonal boxes throughout the course of a year.
 The Spring, Summer, and Fall Fertilizer Boxes are all filled with the three most important bottles of fertilizer formulation for the season.
-Save money on all three seasonal boxes by subscribing to our Annual Subscription as well.
+Save money on all three seasonal boxes by subscribing to our Annual Subscription.

 Subscribe to our e-newsletter below if you haven’t done so already to receive the latest updates from Sod University.